One Perfect Day In Altea, Spain. What To See?

 To Altea by taxi

-Altea has something magical in it, hasn’t it?
-Narrow cobbled streets, whitewashed houses and stunning beaches with calming sea views come together perfectly.
-Now you know how to spend one perfect day in Altea so one thing left to say… Have a wonderful time there!
-I’m 99% sure you’ll love it!
+Altea has something magical in it, doesn’t it?
+Narrow cobbled streets, whitewashed houses, and stunning beaches with calming sea views come together just perfectly.
+Hopefully, now you know what are the best things to do in Altea and how to spend your day there.
+So one thing left to say… Have a wonderful time in Altea!
+We’re 99% sure you’ll love it!

 Restaurants, accommodations, and map